Skip to content

 Polycystic ovarian syndrome (PCOS) is another cause of increased facial hair in women, no matter their age.
 “PCOS can lead to increased facial hair in women who are nowhere near menopause,” Dr. Hartman explains.

 “PCOS is a hormonal disorder that appears in women in their twenties to thirties, causing excessive hair growth, weight gain, irregular periods, and acne, among other side effects,” Dr. Peredo explains.
 “Women with higher levels of androgen also have elevated levels of testosterone in blood may also result [in] PCOS.”
+Blood tests are commonly used to diagnose PCOS and assess hormone levels.

 Dr. Hartman has some recommendations for how to predict this change.
 “Look at a family history as far as determining whether or not you’re going to have trouble with facial hair,” she says.
 “A lot of times it does run in the family.
 But also, stay in tune with your hormones and make sure your OBGYN is monitoring them as we start to see things change from when you were younger.”